ture-karlsson/sat6-deployer/README.md

 ```

 ### group_vars/satellite
 The variable file group_vars/satellite contains all the variables that are used for the installation and configuration of the Satellite server.
 Make sure to read it through and update it to fit your needs.
+This lets you define exactly what repositories to synchronize and all other configuration that will be set up in the Satellite.

+group_vars/satellite have a list of so called profiles.
+One profile is a group of repositories and certain subscriptions that a certain type of hosts use.
+A Content View will then be created for this profile as well as Activation Keys and Host Groups for ALL different Lifecycle Environments.
+There are 3 example profiles in group_vars/satellite.
+One for basic RHEL 7 servers (named Base) one for Ansible Tower servers (named Tower) and one for Openshift servers.
+By defining the Openshift profile for example, the sat6-configure.yaml playbook will create all content in Satellite you need to register Openshift servers in each Lifecycle Environment to have access to the specified repositories and consume the specified subscription.
+It also creates the required Host Groups for you.

 ### Run sat6-install.yaml playbook
-Now you are ready to execute the playbook that installs your Satellite server
+Now you are ready to execute the first playbook that updates your server and installs the Satellite software:
 ```bash
 # ansible-playbook -i hosts sat6-install.yaml
 ```